nicm42/100-days-of-code-v2/log3.md

 **Day 10: 16th April 2021**
 I did a tutorial on React Router.
 Most of it I knew, then when it came on to the bits I didn't it stopped being a tutorial and ended up being more of something to read.
 Based on what I know so far it's not something I immediately need to know, so it might just be a case of knowing it exists and then reading more about it when I come to use it.

+**Day 11: 17th April 2021**
+I went back to the PluralSight course.
+Although it looks like there are some useful things coming up I'm not learning anything from it.
+I'm just finding that nothing he's doing is really explained - I'm just typing some things and I don't know why.
+So I'm going to give up on that.